mesg-foundation/mesg-js/README.md

 ## React to events

-To react to events and trigger tasks, the application can use the `MESG.whenEvent` function:
+To react to events and trigger tasks, the application can use the `MESG.whenEvent` function.
+This function returns an [event emitter](https://nodejs.org/api/events.html#events_class_eventemitter) with a possible event `error`.

 ```javascript
 MESG.whenEvent(event, task)